codio-content/Linux-Process_Management/.guides/content/Bash----ampersand--operator-7afd.md

 However, by adding the `&` _ampersand_ symbol, we can put the process to be executed __as a background process__

-Copy and paste the following code into the terminal and press the return key:
+Copy and paste the following code into the terminal and press the return key (a `chmod` command was automatically executed on the terminal for allowing you to run the file):

 ```
 ~/workspace/.guides/bashtests/loop.sh &